watthem/portfolio/README.md

 Project folder used to configure and build www.matthewhendricks.net.

 `./gridsome-watthem` is a Vue powered static site generator that is configured to read local Markdown content.
-See the gridsome.config.js for more information.
+See the [gridsome.config.js](https://github.com/watthem/portfolio/blob/master/gridsome-watthem/gridsome.config.js) for more information.

-`./ghost-watthem/` is a Ghost CLI instance and database used to design custom posts and pages.
+`./ghost-watthem/` is a Ghost CLI instance and database used to design custom posts and pages (aka backend).
 Note: Ghost must be running for the gridsome develop/build process to complete.

 $ cd ghost-watthem
 $ ghost start